innate2adaptive/CovidsortiumTCRExpanded/README.md

 script_4.R uses exp_AB_merge2.txt, which is the list of annotated TCRs.
 There is no “script” for generating this.
 It is constructed semi-manually from the annotation data from Tao as well as what was in VDJdb and the Franics et al. paper.

-*script_4.R also uses summary_with_HLA.txt - just got most updated version from Benny, need to re-run because small difference*
+*script_4.R also uses summary_with_HLA.txt - just got most updated version from Benny, need to re-run because small difference.*

 - [x] **2E** script_4.R, Section A. Save heatmap and legend separately.

 - [x] **2F** script_5.R - calculates and plots clustering

 - [x] **Fig 3** - *I couldn't figure out how to use the existing script, so made a new one to do the same thing.
-I get slightly different results for non-expanded from what Benny has on the slide, whilst the expanded ones are identical.
-I cannot figure out what I am doing differently.*
+Uses controls from unique, with duplicates, as comparison (I think this is the way that Erez had originally done it)* - emerson2.R

+emerson1.R uses the whole non-expanded set to generate the same plot.

 *Note: Emerson data does not fit on my DropBox nor on git, so I don't know where to save it*